particle-iot/docs/src/content/tutorials/projects/particle-pi-security-camera.md

 [https://github.com/spark/particle-pi-camera/blob/master/firmware/application.cpp](https://github.com/spark/particle-pi-camera/blob/master/firmware/application.cpp)

 Here is the schematic of the complete project.
-Two Neopixel rings are connected in series with the data out of the right ring connected to the data input of the left ring.
+Two NeoPixel rings are connected in series with the data out of the right ring connected to the data input of the left ring.
 The output of the PIR sensor is connected to GPIO26.
 Remember to plug in your pi-camera as well!

 ![](/assets/images/particle-pi-cam/particle-pi-camera-sch.jpg)